gardenlinux/glvd/docs/user-stories.md

 ## Acceptance Criteria

 - [ ] A 'apt install' cli wrapper prints information on additional CVEs introduced by that package

+# De-prioritized user stories

+# USER-03

+As a user of Garden Linux I want to track security issues in any given Garden Linux *image* so I can make an informed decision about needed actions in my system.

+## Acceptance Criteria

+- [ ] The user can query for Garden Linux images such as `gardenlinux-gcp-gardener-prod-amd64-1443-5-bfb687a7`

+# USER-04

+As a user of Garden Linux I want to track security issues that additional packages bring into my image.

+## Acceptance Criteria

+- [ ] The user can provide additional packages from the Garden Linux APT repo (in the same release as the image in use)

 # GLDEV-01